The Parent Zone

 Parent Support Forum

-We’d encourage you to join our new Parent Support Forum, which meets virtually every six weeks to discuss topics of common interest to National Star parents.
+We’d encourage you to join our Parent Support Forum, which meets regularly to discuss topics of common interest to National Star parents.
 In addition, the Forum, hosted on Zoom, gives parents the chance to meet informally and get to know each other better.
 This is particularly helpful for parents or carers who wish to arrange day trips out or get togethers for students during college holidays.

-To help you support your son or daughter as they become more independent we have created a collection of resources to help you plan their future.
-For example, these will be useful as you work with us and your son or daughter to plan their future after their time at National Star.
+To help you support your son or daughter as they become more independent we have created a collection of resources to help you plan their time at National Star.

 Education, Health and Care Plans